Aegis — The Agent Firewall

 - deterministic hash identity

-- future compatibility preview payload structure
+- compatibility preview payload structure

 How To Engage With Aegis